Chateshwar Temple

 The Chateswar Temple is a Hindu temple of Odisha, India, which is dedicated to Lord Mahadev.It is one of a patalaphuta Shivalinga Temple and it is located at the Kishinapur village (Near Paga-Gopinathpur) of Salipur in Cuttack district.

 Architecture

 On the basis of a number of detached sculptures of different faiths like Saivite and Sakta, the original temple can be assigned to the Eastern Ganga dynasty rule during 12th Century AD.
 A miniature four- armed Vishnu, broken images of Chamunda, Surya and Buddha, Udyotasimha, Nandi, miniature temple and other architectural members.
 The temple is pancharatha on plan and the bada has multi-segmented horizontal mouldings in elevation.
 The temple was built by 'Vishnu' a minister under Ganga monarch Ananga Bhima Deva III whose inscription is also found in the temple.

 Festivals

 Major ones are Dola Purnima, Shivaratri, Kartik Purnima and Margashirsha Purnima.
-Mondays and Sankranti days one can see a large crowd.
+During Mondays and Sankranti days, one can see a large crowd.
 It is easily accessed by road from Cuttack via Jagatpur.